 - Venmo discovers the fraud and reverses the charges that have been made with the stolen information.

-This message will ask us to follow a link and enter personal information to verify the account.
+This message will indicate us to follow a link and enter personal information to verify the account.
 This link leads to a fraudulent site, and if the bank card or account is entered, the scammer will be able to steal our information and use it for fraudulent activities.

 How can we identify a scam?

-- Someone is looking to appear trustworthy.
+- Someone is striving to appear trustworthy.

 - Sob stories.